sarthak-sr/Assignment/README.md

-# Assignment
+# Wysa Assignment
-- Wysa Assignment
+How to replicate the model implementation:

 - Upliod the .ipynb file into Google Collab noteboook
 - Upload the app.py file
 - Upload the original provided dataset .xlsx file